Hopefullymeet/EBU6304SoftwareEngineeringGP/user_manual.md

 **Method 2: Run the JAR file directly**

-1. Navigate to the directory containing the JAR file  `..\groupProject\target`
+1. Navigate to the directory containing the JAR file  `../groupProject/target`
 2. Run the application using one of these options:
    - Execute the command: `java -jar groupProject-1.0-SNAPSHOT-jar-with-dependencies.jar`
    - Or simply double-click on the `groupProject-1.0-SNAPSHOT-jar-with-dependencies.jar` file